DanilIvanchik/ResWizard-Java/README.md

 <br>
    ResWizard offers a range of functionalities, including user registration and authentication, email account activation, password recovery and reset, and the ability to create and customize your own public, shareable page showcasing your resumes.
 Below, you can observe tangible illustrations of the service in action.

-   The main page of ResWizard, from which a new user, in order to gain access to the service, needs to go to the registration page, create and activate his account.
+   The primary entry point to ResWizard's services requires new users to navigate to the login page, where they must proceed with the creation and activation of their accounts in order to gain access.
 <br>
 <br>
 ![Image alt](https://github.com/DanilIvanchik/ResWizard/raw/main/readmeImages/image%20(10).png)